johndoe31415/pcbs/README.md

     74HC4050 input level shifter.
 The idea is that you only populate what you need and just leave everything off that you don't.
 Created as a 100x100mm so that it fits Seeed Studio or other low-cost prototyping manufacturers.
+  * softoff: A soft-off circuit using CD4011 for extremely low off-power consumption and an added ATtiny13 microcontroller to allow for features such as auto-off after a specific time.

 ## Useful links
   * [Circuitmaker to Seeed Studio](http://support.seeedstudio.com/knowledgebase/articles/1187692-how-to-generate-gerber-files-from-circuitmaker)